-In early 2023, we published our second Environmental, Social & Governance report (the "2022 ESG Report"), in which we address, among other topics, our policies and commitments towards responsible sourcing.
+In our latest Environmental, Social & Governance report published in 2023 (the "ESG Report"), we address, among other topics, our policies and commitments towards responsible sourcing.
 We also describe our supply chain risk management process, which includes preemptive screening and vetting of potential counterparties, including direct suppliers of Conflict Minerals.
 In addition to our Supply Chain Conflict Minerals Policy and Supplier Code of Conduct, our global Anti-Slavery and Human Trafficking Policy supports our commitment not knowingly to use Conflict Minerals from sources that support or fund inhumane treatment of workers, including slavery, servitude, forced and compulsory labor, bonded and child labor and human trafficking.
+Our ESG Report is posted on our website under "Sustainability."